276 Comments

 "Neither gender is, but the idea that one man lost in battle doesn't carry ramifications for his family or not to be born families for generations is pretty clear by now."

-Thank you for saying that, This.
+Thank you for saying that.
 It needs to be said now more than ever.
 People are not reducible to isolated biological or economic units.
 Rather, we are all interdependent beings.
 Personal function and personal fate are always, therefore, weighed ultimately on moral grounds.
 And on moral grounds (egregious exceptions such as slavery notwithstanding), every human life is of infinite value and therefore irreplaceable.
 (That's a Western formulation the moral ideal, but it has cross-cultural equivalents.)
 My point is that humans cannot exist at all apart from a cultural, or moral, context.

 Steve Brule's avatar